 International Relations: You receive a thorough grounding in the study of international relations, with particular emphasis on the major approaches to the discipline and core issues such as conflict, war, peace, security, international and regional organisations, and international law.
-You also take a number of complementary courses in the Department of Political Science and International Studies, and options offered elsewhere.
+You will study three compulsory courses:

-International Relations: The second-year core course further develops your understanding of the discipline, introducing many new perspectives on international relations.
+International Relations: The second-year compulsory module 'International Relations Theory' further develops your understanding of the discipline, introducing many new perspectives on international relations.
 As such, it is designed to develop your knowledge and theoretical understanding of this dynamic and changing field.
 In the second year you can also take a number of related courses within the Department of Political Science and International Studies.

 You can choose to spend your year abroad in various locations including Moscow, St Petersburg, Yaroslavl, Petrozavodsk, Tver and Volgograd, spending either two semesters in one place or splitting them between two different places, for instance a semester in Moscow and a semester in Tver.
 There may also be the opportunity to spend a semester in Krakow, Poland.